abdurahman-harouat/sahl/README.md

 ## TODO :

 - [x] automating the installation process of the package manager
-- [ ] checking dependencies in the pie_installer.sh "making it more automated"
+- [ ] checking dependencies in the sahl_installer.sh "making it more automated"
 - [ ] add a way to install a group of packages
 - [ ] add a way to uninstall packages
 - [ ] add a way to update packages